-Charolais was the first Continental breed of cattle to be introduced to Great Britain and it revolutionized our beef industry.
+Charolais was the first Continental breed of cattle to be introduced to the UK and it revolutionised our beef industry.
 The initial importation of bulls, which was led by dairy producers seeking a superior sire to improve their calves’ conformation, arrived in the late 1950s.
 These bulls were licensed solely for use through AI companies.
 The importations met with fierce resistance in certain sectors, particularly since Britain was reputed to be the stockyard of the world.

 Charolais crossbred cattle are favoured by both sectors of the meat trade.
 Discerning butchers appreciate the Charolais’ intramuscular fat lending to its superior meat eating quality, while processors supplying multiples prefer Charolais crossbreds with their ability to provide the highest percentage of saleable cuts, in particular from their combination of loin and hind muscling.

 Charolais is the ‘added value’ breed within the beef sector and is the breed that improves all breeds.

 Charolais also plays a significant role as a beef sire within the dairy herd.
 Charolais sired dairy bred calves demonstrate they can not only match but outperform growth rates achieved by other Continental crossbreds.

 In addition, BCCS has recognized Charolais has the potential as a functional suckler cow suited in particular to lowland units.
-This is supported by the fact that France has more than 1.2 million pure Charolais cows, while in Ireland, Charolais is the leading terminal sire in the suckler cow herd – both countries have escaped the market disruption cased by BSE and neither has an Over Thirty Months Scheme.
-A five year commercial field scale trial has been launched at SAC Bush to qualify the Charolais’ role as a suckler cow.
+This is supported by the fact that France has more than 1.2 million pure Charolais cows, while in Ireland, Charolais is the leading terminal sire in the suckler cow herd.

-Charolais breed development became increasingly scientific and accurate from 1991 with the introduction of the BLUP procedure.
+Charolais breed development became increasingly scientific and accurate from 1991 with the introduction of the Best Linear Unbiased Prediction (BLUP) procedure.
 Charolais was among the first breed organizations to endorse and implement BLUP.
 Since, support for the initiative has gained momentum as an increasing number of BCCS members performance record their cattle on the Signet Beefbreeder scheme.

-In fact Charolais has been hailed leader in the genetic improvement stakes being the first beef breed in Britain to reach 250,000 cattle evaluations recorded by Signet using the BLUP procedure.
-The accompanying data revealed the breed has trebled its rate of genetic gain during the following 10 years.
+In fact Charolais has been hailed leader in the genetic improvement stakes being the first beef breed in Britain to reach 250,000 cattle evaluations recorded by Signet/ABRI using the BLUP procedure.
+The accompanying data revealed the breed has trebled its rate of genetic gain during the following years.

 The advent of Estimated Breeding Values (EBVs) which describe the genetic potential of an animal for selected traits, has enabled Charolais breeders to select more accurately for performance traits as well as for ease of calving and other maternal characteristics.
 Recent BCCS sponsored trials with the Scottish Agricultural College, which were designed to put EBVs to the test, have concluded it is now possible to select a Charolais herd sire that will leave progeny which are easy to calve without compromising either growth rate or carcase composition.